The Shared Economy Offers Limited Solutions for Corporate Housing

 After all, the rates for modest-sized homes or apartments are almost always less than for typical business hotels.
 They’re often priced comparably to extended stay corporate properties.
 And employees may prefer the private rental option because of location and amenities as well as the opportunity to choose a living situation that matches their home lifestyle.
 Who can blame them?

-However, relocation management companies (RMCs) and corporate decision-makers should be aware of the risks of utilising and facilitating payments for these private rentals for employees on business travel, long-term business assignments and relocation status.
+However, relocation management companies (RMCs) and corporate decision-makers should be aware of the risks of utilizing and facilitating payments for these private rentals for employees on business travel, long-term business assignments and relocation status.

 Regardless of who pursues and obtains the private rental arrangement (even in a Lump Sum reimbursement situation), employers bear a legal and ethical responsibility for the health and safety of their employees – a covenant known as “Duty of Care.”